This story was originally published on September 7, 2017.

+It’s unlike that Category 6 will be added to the current scale.
 But that doesn’t mean that other scales aren’t in development.
-Researchers are still trying to figure out the best ways to communicate the dangers of hurricane to the people in harm's way.
-The current scale still doesn’t take into account the size or forward motion of a storm, and at present it doesn’t take storm surge into account either (through the National Hurricane Center does include storm surge warnings in its advisories).
+Researchers are still trying to figure out the best ways to communicate the dangers of hurricane to the people in harm’s way.
+The current scale still doesn’t take into account the size or forward motion of a storm, and at present it doesn’t take storm surge into account either (though the National Hurricane Center does include storm surge warnings in its advisories).

 James Done, a project scientist at The National Center for Atmospheric Research in Colorado, is figuring out another way of assessing the destructiveness of storms.
 The project he’s working on, the Cyclone Damage Potential Index, was developed in partnership with the reinsurance industry—the people who insure insurers.
 It considers the size of the storm and its forward speed to calculate out how destructive a storm could be.

 “It measures the potential destructive power of the hurricane, but it doesn’t give you the actual damage,” Done says.

 That’s because damage depends on houses, buildings, and infrastructure being in the path of a hurricane.
 If a storm with massive damage potential makes landfall on an uninhabited coast, there’s not going to be much destruction.
 Just like real estate agents always told you: location matters.

 The index ranks storms from 1 to 10, and was able to predict that Harvey would be disastrous to Houston.
 It looks at the potential damage that a storm could do to buildings on land or offshore structures like oil rigs.
 But don’t go trying to translate the Saffir-Simpson Wind Scale to the new index just yet.